Topkapi (film): Plot

 Jewel thief Elizabeth Lipp visits Istanbul, where she sees a traveling fair featuring replicas of treasures from the Topkapı Palace.
 She then cases the Topkapı, fascinated by the emerald-encrusted dagger of Sultan Mahmud I. Leaving Turkey for Paris, she recruits a former lover, Swiss criminal mastermind Walter Harper, to plan a theft of the dagger.
 At Walter's urging, they assemble a group of amateurs with no criminal history: Cedric Page, master of all things mechanical; Giulio, a mute acrobat known as the "Human Fly"; and the burly Hans Fischer, who will provide the muscle needed for the job.

 In Kavala, Greece, Elizabeth and Walter hire small-time hustler Arthur Simon Simpson to drive a rented car across the border into Istanbul to transport hidden explosives and firearms for use in the heist.
 Simpson, unaware of Elizabeth and Walter's plans, is caught with the firearms at the border and detained by Turkish Customs officials on suspicion of plotting a terrorist attack at an upcoming military parade.
 Major Ali Tufan recruits Simpson to spy on Elizabeth and Walter for the Turkish police.
 Cedric, picking up the car in Istanbul, is told by a policeman that only the person who brought the car into the country is legally allowed to drive it.
 While traveling with the gang, Simpson surreptitiously drops messages hidden inside empty cigarette packs for his police handlers.

 The gang's plan is to enter the Treasury of the Topkapı Palace from the roof through an upper window, with Hans lowering Giulio on a rope so the latter can steal the dagger and replace it with a replica without touching the floor, which has a built-in alarm system, while Walter uses a rope to lift the large glass case that encloses the dagger.
-However, Hans' hands are injured in a scuffle with the drunken cook, Gerven, and Simpson is enlisted as a substitute, prompting him to confess that he has been working undercover for the Turkish police.
+However, Hans' hands are injured in a scuffle with the drunken cook, Gerven, and Simpson is enlisted as a substitute, prompting him to accidentally confess that he has been working undercover for the Turkish police.
 Knowing they face arrest if they try to escape Turkey or use their equipment, Walter improvises a new plan in which they will elude the still-oblivious police and steal the dagger without using their weapons.
 They will then "surrender" to the police, and claim to have found explosives in their car.